 How to Fight an Eviction in Florida

-- the notice displays the wrong amount due
+- It displays the wrong amount due

-- the late fee amount indicated is different from the actual figure
+- The late fee amount indicated is different from the actual figure

 - Prohibited and unlawful practices: These defenses come with the caveat that you must act in good faith before raising such a defense.

 How Long is the Eviction Process in Florida?

 An Eviction can take between 3 to 4 weeks, depending on different factors.
 These factors include: